Social Determinants of Health – Society

 Sense of belonging to local community was measured using the following question, “How would you describe your sense of belonging to your local community?”.
 The possible response categories included: very strong, somewhat strong, somewhat weak, very weak, no opinion.

-- Having a strong sense of belonging to local community was consistently higher in NL compared to Canada from Q3 2021 to Q2 2024.
+- Having a strong sense of belonging to local community was consistently higher in NL compared to Canada from Q3 2021 to Q4 2024.

-- In Q3 2021, NL ranked second among the Canadian provinces for having a strong sense of belonging to local community and in Q2 2024, NL ranked third (1=best and 10=worst).
+- In Q3 2021, NL ranked second among the Canadian provinces for having a strong sense of belonging to local community and in Q4 2024, NL ranked seventh (1=best and 10=worst).

 Social Cohesion and Connections: Someone to Count On